Ahmedkhalil98/doctors_guide/README.md

 - [X] show map and get current location
 - [x] add function for check TextField is empty or not
 - [X] show all doctor data in Home Screen
-- [ ] Search by city or specialty in home Screen
+- [X] Search by city or specialty in home Screen
 - [x] register Doctor with code for one time
 - [x] show intro_Screen only one time
 - [x] dark theme and light theme
-- [ ] add kurdish and Arabic language
-- [ ] Drawer
-- [ ] after doctor register create screen for can update his data
+- [x] after doctor register create screen for can update his data
 - [x] add image in register information page
-- [ ] connect code page with Telegram or WhatsApp  && contactUs Screen
 - [X] go to register doctor from drawer
 - [x] scroll in register screen
 - [x] create Loading... widget
-- [ ] add loading widget in code page & register page
+- [x] add loading widget in code page & register page
+- [X] when search is empty or on internet
-- [ ] login doctor again after delete app then download ???
+- [ ] login doctor again after delete app then download ??? i need idea
+- [ ] edditable screen (image and work days not show) && create function for update , I will search for this
+- [ ] contact us page
+- [ ] change to Arabic language not work
+- [ ] add kurdish and Arabic language (word)
+- [ ] connect code page with Telegram or WhatsApp  && contactUs Screen
-- [ ] when search is empty
+- [ ] change color to black theme not save when go out form app
+- [ ]
+- [ ]